DmitryAstafyev/PerCom/README.md

 - NodeJS
 - Rust
 - Python
+- Go

+> Initially, I was benchmarking only the three platforms mentioned above, but huge thanks to @encbladexp for adding measurements for GoLang as well.
+I won’t attempt to compare the Go implementation in terms of readability, extensibility, or maintainability - since I didn’t write it myself - but it’s clear that Go’s tooling is on par with Rust and Node.js.

 Thanks to the fact that all three server implementations follow the same REST API specification, data formats, and structure, we can compare not only their performance, but also the "look and feel" of the code in terms of: